Gaia GPS

 Planning for Your Trip

-Plot waypoints at the campsites you found and/or plan a route to your desired location.
-Plan several backup locations in case the one you want is already taken.
+Plot waypoints at the campsites you find and/or plan a route to your desired location.
+It’s best to plan several backup locations in case the one you want is already taken.

 If your forest service area offers printable PDF maps, consider adding them to Gaia GPS.
 You can follow these steps to geo-reference your maps and add them to your account.